Suha-AlHumaid/master-piece-project/README.md

 * User can sign up with Google.
 * User sign in with [ email, password ]
 * User can reset his password.
-* User can see the pupblic event with out sign in.
 * User can create his event page by filling this informaion:
   * Title
   * Short discription